ibm-cloud-docs/discovery/element-classification.md

 -  The ability to convert programmatic PDF to annotated JSON
 -  Identification of legal Entities and Categories that align with subject matter expertise

 Element Classification brings together a functionally rich set of integrated, automated Watson APIs to input a programmatic PDF to identify: sections, lists (numbered and bulleted), footnotes, and tables converting these items into a structured HTML format.
-Furthermore, classification of this structured format is annotated and output as JSON with labeled elements, types and categories.
+Furthermore, classification of this structured format is annotated and output as JSON with labeled elements, types, and categories.

 Element Classification securely transmits your data performing encryption in-flight and at rest.
 For information about IBM Cloud security, see the [{{site.data.keyword.Bluemix_notm}} Service Description ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/software/sla/sladb.nsf/searchsaas/?searchview&searchorder=4&searchmax=0&query=%28IBM+Cloud+Service+description%29){: new_window}